evuraan/Swipe/README.md

 Sun Aug 01 20:27:27 2021 Swipe/1.06d movedTo: RIGHT

 ```
-Desktop notifications ([example](./images/Debug.png)) are also enabled in debug mode - which shows the details of the even intercepted.
+Desktop notifications ([example](./images/Debug.png)) are also enabled in debug mode - which shows the details of the event intercepted.
 ## Optional: Build
 If you prefer to build yourself, you will need the [Go Programming Language](https://golang.org/dl/) installed on your System.